BlessedToastr/leafy/README.md

 # Advisory

 This script is designed to be for educational use only.
 Only use this script on networks and machines you have permission to use on.
-Any misise of this script will no be the responsibility of the author or other collaborators of this project.
+Any misuse of this script will no be the responsibility of the author or other collaborators of this project.

-Created by Toastr
+Created by BlessedToastr